QMSS-G5072-2023/restaurantapi_pyclient/restaurantapi_pyclient/usage summary/restaurantapi_pyclient.md

     -------------

-## Still can't decide, so ask the function to randomly generate a restaurant nearby
+## Still can't decide?
+Ask the my package to randomly generate a restaurant nearby.
+'get_random_restaurant' will help you randomly select a restaurant near you.
+You only need to type in your location id, the currency you want to pay and the language you speak.
+Then a randomly selected restaurant will be generated in the output.
+Enjoy!

 ```python